MicrosoftDocs/cpp-docs/docs/cpp/using-declaration.md

 In the example above, the `using B::i` statement causes a second `int i` to be declared in the `g()` function.
 The `using B::f` statement does not conflict with the `f(char)` function because the function names introduced by `B::f` have different parameter types.

-## Example: local function declarations and using declarations
+## Example: Local function declarations and using declarations

 A local function declaration cannot have the same name and type as a function introduced by using declaration.
 For example: